jeff343/frem-countries/README.md

 ### What I learned

 Going into this project I had never worked with a REST API so it was good to learn how to fetch and access the data.
-The project also called for a light and dark theme so I was able to learn how to set up a global theme with Styled Components, which allowed me to alternate between themes.
+The challenge called for all countries to be displayed on the home page, so I fetched all data from the REST Country API on the initial render and stored it in a local state variable Countries.

 Working with external data was not much different than what I have been doing so far, but it did have its challenges.
 Not knowing exactly how the data was structured gave me a couple hurdles.
 For example, it was only after testing the details page I realized that some countries did not have certain values, like country capital.
-I handled this by short circuiting the render based on if country.capital existed.
-Also some of the keys  were dynamic based on thier values, such as curerncies and languages.
-In order to access all of the keys I decided to create a function that looped through each key and returned the value.
+I handled this by conditionally displaying the capitals by checking if country.capitals exists.
+Also some of the keys of the country data were dynamic based on their values.
+Endpoints such as country.currency and country.languages had unique keys with names derived from their values, as well as a different amount of keys per country.
+In order to access these values I created a function to iterate through each key in the enpdoint to return their value, regardless of the name and quantity of keys.

+The project also called for a light and dark theme so I was able to learn how to set up a global theme with Styled Components, which allowed me to alternate between themes.

 ### Continued development

 Going forward I would like to keep working on bigger, multipage projects.
-I think it would be good to learn how to handle state in a larger application whether its with React, or using a state management library such as React Redux.
+I think it would be good to learn how to handle state in a larger application whether it's with React, or using a state management library such as React Redux.

 ### Useful resources